Nando Pijnaker: Grasshopper

 After a 10 day trial, Pijnaker signed in January 2020 with Swiss Challenge League club Grasshopper, joining international teammate Max Mata.
 He made two appearances for the club.

 Rio Ave

-After the short stint at Grasshoper, Pijnaker signed a four year deal with Primeira Liga club Rio Ave on the 30 August 2020.
+After the short stint at Grasshoper, Pijnaker signed a four-year deal with Portuguese Primeira Liga club Rio Ave on 30 August 2020.
 On 31 August 2021, Pijnaker was loaned out to Danish 1st Division club FC Helsingør for the rest of 2021.

 Sligo Rovers

 On 8 February 2022, Pijnaker joined League of Ireland Premier Division side Sligo Rovers on a season-long loan deal.
 On 21 December 2022, his transfer was made permanent.
+On 1 April 2024, Pijnaker suffered broken ribs in a collision with his own goalkeeper Ed McGinty in a 3–0 loss away to St Patrick's Athletic.
+On 1 September 2024, it was announced that Pijnaker had left the club to return closer to home.

+Auckland FC

+On 3 September 2024, Pijnaker joined the newly formed A-League Men side, Auckland FC, becoming their 22nd signing ahead of their inaugural season in the A-League Men.

+Pijnaker scored his first goal for Auckland FC against Sydney FC, netting the match-winner in the 97th minute.
+The match-worn shirt from the game was later donated to the Auckland Museum, where it became part of the museum’s collection representing Auckland FC’s inaugural A-League Men season.

 International career

 U-20

 Pijnaker was named in the New Zealand U-20 side for the 2019 FIFA U-20 World Cup.
 Pijnaker played in all four games, playing full 90 minutes in all but one of them.

 National team

 Pijnaker made his senior debut for New Zealand on 18 November 2019, coming on as a substitute in their 0–1 loss to Lithuania.

+On 25 June 2021, Pijnaker was called up to the New Zealand squad for the delayed 2020 Summer Olympics.